Jerome Prince (politician): Mayor of Gary

 Prince was elected mayor of Gary in 2019, defeating incumbent mayor Karen Freeman-Wilson.
 He assumed office on January 1, 2020.
 Following the George Floyd protests, Prince pledged to sign an executive order to establish a police reform commission.
 Prince has advocated for returning manufacturing jobs to Gary.
 In March 2020, he signed his first executive order, aimed at increasing the hiring of minority, female, and veteran employees by the city government.
 Prince has also sought to demolish abandoned buildings around Gary as a crime reduction strategy.

+On May 2, 2023, State Senator Eddie Melton defeated Prince with almost 59% of the vote to become the Democratic nominee for mayor.
+Prince conceded and would serve the rest of his term until December 31, 2023.